scanalesespinoza/the-wise-tech/README.md

 - **Simplification:** Technology should simplify life, making it easier to focus on what truly matters.
 - **Quality of Life:** Tools and platforms developed should improve the overall quality of life.
 - **Human Connection:** Foster human connection by reducing technological distractions and promoting meaningful interactions.

+## Foundational Principles
+The base of The Wise Tech is about evolving software technology into progressive and incremental stages, avoiding pitfalls, and preserving past learnings.
+The cornerstones of this approach include:
+- **Process Improvement:** Continuously refining and optimizing processes to enhance efficiency and effectiveness.
+- **Knowledge Capitalization:** Leveraging accumulated knowledge to avoid repeating past mistakes and to build on previous successes.
+- **Resilience Behavior:** Developing technology that is robust, adaptable, and capable of recovering from setbacks.